vmware-archive/vsphere-storage-for-docker/jekyll-docs/datastores.md

 ## Custom datastore

-To choose a datastore other than one in which VM is hosted, you have to specify name and append the datastore name with a ```@``` symbol.
+To choose a datastore other than one in which VM is hosted, you have to specify name and append the datastore name with ```@``` symbol.

 ```
 $docker volume create --driver=vsphere --name=ds1volume@datastore1 -o size=10gb